alyssabee18/creativecode/poem/README.md

 The Doctor uses the confession dial as an opportunity to bring Clara back from the dead.
 He will do so when he comes face to face with his captors.

 Ultimately, I want this poem to reflect random revelations the Doctor has throughout the episode Heaven Sent.
 Perhaps the poetry will highlight moments of pain, anger, or hope - from time to time, Clara will appear as a hallucination and convince the Doctor to push on, to prevail, and win the war.
 No matter the output, I imagine the code will allow its audience to see a different aspect of Heaven Sent each time.

+Some of my favorite lines that have been generated so far:

+The garden is laid out with a roaring log fire.
+He goes to the side.
+And the stars, they weren't in the same time zone.
+That's the only way.
+According to them, there's this mountain of pure diamond.
+Do I have to be kept!

+There's a storm on the ground far below.
+The equipment in that room is yours, so work it.
+I have to find you, and I run to the city.
+Well, are you off to?
+But I'm scared and I'm in the torture chamber.
+A fly buzzes in front of the tower.

+The last square on the diamond mountain.
+When I was sure.
+A very, very dangerous secret.
+The bloodstains on the wind.
+Possibly very, very dangerous secret.
+Or it will have passed!
+So, I'm not the only way.
+What do you want me to say?
+What sort of a triangle.
+So, someone is trying to give me a hint?
+But I can never tell.

+And I am falling, Clara.
+And I am going to do this, Clara ...